panzerdp/dmitripavlutin.com/content/posts/076-javascript-scope/index.md

 commentsThreadId: javascript-scope
 ---

-Data types, variables, functions, scope, closures, prototype are must-know to be able to code in JavaScript.
+The scope is an important concept that manages the availability of variables.
+The scope is at the base closures, defines the idea of global and local variables.

-The scope concept manages the availability of variables.
-Plus, the closure stays at the base of global variables, closures.
+If you'd like to code in JavaScript, understanding the scope of variables is a must.

-If you want to understand the scope in JavaScript, then this post is for you.
-I will explain  step by step, in-depth, what the scope is in JavaScript.
+In this post, I will explain step by step, in-depth, how the scope works in JavaScript.

 ```toc
 ```